yamatt/curtains/NOTES.md

 When the first byte is `02` you can select animations

-Second byte sets the type of animation.
+Second byte sets which animation.

 If the second byte is `00` it pauses the animation.